Fill in the blank: To fight crime, we must first ________.

 Political science and research courses are also required.
 By the time you’re a senior, you will complete a seminar course in Ethical Issues in Criminal Justice and an internship.

-As a WSU criminology major, you will get involved in student organizations such as the Criminal Justice Club and the national criminal justice honor society, Alpha Phi Sigma.
+As a WSU criminology and criminal justice student, you will get involved in student organizations such as the Criminal Justice Club and the national criminal justice honor society, Alpha Phi Sigma.
 If traveling out of the country excites you, check out the study abroad program to London.
 To add flexibility, WSU offers the BA in criminal justice and criminology both on campus and online.